Skip to main content

-Create your own custom datasets and easily set up a private, custom, strongly-typed and highly-available catalogue, or explore any of the wide range of available public open data datasets available on Tilebox.
+Tilebox Datasets ingests and structures metadata for efficient querying, reducing data transfer and storage costs.
+Create your own Custom Datasets and easily set up a private, custom, strongly typed and highly available catalogue, or explore any of the wide range of available public open data datasets available on Tilebox.
+Learn more about datasets by exploring the following sections:

-For a quick reference to API methods or specific parameter meanings, check out the complete Datasets API Reference.
+For a quick reference to API methods or specific parameter meanings, check out the complete datasets API Reference.

 Terminology